Morsmalleo/AhMyth/README.md

 ## <div align="center"><ins>Installation</ins></div>

-Instructions for installing AhMyth can be found in the following Setup Wiki Pages.

 You can either install AhMyth by using the source code, or by using the Binary files.

+Instructions for installing AhMyth using either the *Source Code* or the *Binary Files*, can be found in the following Setup Wiki Pages.

 ### <div align="center"><ins>Source Code Setup</ins></div>
 - [AhMyth Wiki: Page 1 - Source Code Setup: Linux](https://github.com/Morsmalleo/AhMyth/wiki/Page-1.-Source-Code-Setup:-Linux)